Leminen/AnnotationPolygon/README.md

 The tool takes a folder containing images as input and output a struct containing filename, filepath (local) and annotated polygons.
 The tool supports annotation of multiple annotations in the same image.

+The following image shows a snapshot of the tool:
 ![Screenshot](https://github.com/Leminen/AnnotationPolygon/blob/master/images/snapshot.png)